 Estate Planning encompasses not just planning for transfer of assets at death, but also planning for incapacity or disability during life.
 With an aging population, dementia is increasingly common and necessitates proactive and early planning, regardless of one’s age or health.

 Goals with estate planning may include avoiding probate, planning for personal family issues including unique health issues or special needs, planning for a blended family, business succession planning, generational wealth transfer, charitable giving, or educational planning.

 With Miracle Law you’ll receive a comprehensive estate plan and a holistic approach throughout the entire process.
-We begin with a questionnaire covering assets, family dynamics, potential nominee fiduciaries and any special situation that may apply to you.
-Then you'll meet with Attorney Miracle for a complimentary consultation where you'll discuss your concerns and objectives.
-Attorney Miracle will provide recommendations for which documents you'll need to accomplish those goals.
+Attorney Miracle offers a complimentary consultation to discuss your assets, family dynamics, long-term care, potential nominee fiduciaries, and any special situation that may apply to you.
+Based on your concerns and objectives, Attorney Miracle will provide recommendations for which documents you'll need to accomplish those goals.

 You don't simply receive legal documents.
 The Comprehensive Estate Plan includes the following:

 A leather binder featuring personalized estate planning information, all of your documents, and instructions for your successors.
 Everything in one place.

 Each document has a summary tab describing its purposes and explaining when it takes effect.

 A convenient guide to the location of your important documents and who to notify in the case of your disability or death.

 Step-by-step instructions on re-titling assets of any kind to your Trust.

 We personally record any deeds on your behalf and ensure all beneficiary forms are modified accordingly.